Phil-Sparkes/comp230-cpd/README.md

 The other assignment in for this week was the VR project.
 I was pleasantly surprised with how this turned out, with the top down shooter mechanics in a VR game.
 The idea of the project was to see if these mechanics would work in VR and I believe they do work.

+# Term 2

+## Week 1

+This week we had our introductions to our new modules, I am looking forward to the AI module as this is something I have an interest in.
+The networking module is quite technical with talking about socket programming this week.
+It seems there will be a lot of writing this study block which I may struggle with.
+A 14-page business report feels a bit extensive for the marks that it is worth.
+A problem I found this week was regaining motivation after the holidays, in the team project we jumped right back in, but the work output is not as high as it could be.

+## Week 2

+For networking this week, we were creating a SUD (Single user dungeon).
+I found this simple enough to do but have a feeling that this module will soon become very challenging with the networking side.
+For AI we looked at the Nash equilibrium, I found this interesting and would like to incorporate the techniques into some of my programs.
+The main problem I experience this week was time management with the group project.
+We have settled for three full days in the studio (Tuesday, Wednesday, Thursday), but I find myself doing too much group project work compared to other work.

+## Week 3

+In AI lecture this week we were looking into other methods of incorporating AI focusing on behaviour trees and finite state machines, in this session I managed to create a basic behaviour tree using unreal which I plan to now incorporate into the game.
+For networking we were working on our SUDs and turning them into MUDs. so far, I have managed to get the SUD working from a single remote client.
+The main problem I had this week carries on from the last week with spending too much time on the group project, but I feel like the group project is something I want to be heavily invested in.

+## Week 4

+For AI this week the topic was Minmax algorithms.
+I can see how these could be useful in many applications but my current project I don’t see how I would be able to incorporate this efficiently.
+My main problem this week was not being able to get the networking working using threading, this proved much more difficult than it first appeared.
+I found that most of my peers were also struggling with this and we arranged a session with Gareth to provide us with some support in the subject.
+I also took a step back from the game project this week to try and focus on other work.

+## Week 5

+This week was useful for our business assignment as we had a presentation that went through all the topics that we are required to write about, I feel the amount of work required for the assignment is a bit excessive especially with all the other work we also must do.
+We also have a business presentation coming up in which I am not sure what I need to present.
+In AI we studied the Monte Carlow tree search, this is another technique that I have found interesting and would like to test in a program.

+## Week 6

+This week was studio practice week, during this week I mostly worked on my group project game with the team, we felt like if we managed to get a lot of the work done this week then we will have more free time for other assignments later.
+A problem I found was communicating with my team and letting them know that I wouldn’t be able to dedicate much time on this project anymore due to other work.

+## Week 7

+This week I was struggling with illness, I missed both 250 and 240 lectures.
+I missed the business presentation, I messaged Gareth about what I should do for this.
+He requested that I make a video of me doing the presentation and send it his way which I managed to do.
+Due to missing sessions this week I am finding it hard to understand the presentation material and catch up on the work.

+## Week 8

+This week in AI we studied evolutionary algorithms which was also my topic for the research journal.
+I am very interested in this topic and have wrote about it in a paper during first year.
+I feel confident that I am able to use evolutionary algorithms for my programs.
+Last year I made a genetic algorithm to play the game QWOP, after this session I would like to go back to this algorithm and make some changes to see if I can improve my previous work.
+The main problem I found this week was knowing what to write about for my business report.
+Although lots of material was provided I still was not sure what I should be writing about in each section.

+## Week 9

+After being out of the country and away from a computer for my whole Easter break I came back to a fairy large amount of work that needed to be done.
+I missed a few lectures and some dedicated studio practice time with my team this week.
+I feel this was because I got overwhelmed with the amount of work that I had to do so I just shut down and did none of it.
+Over the weekend I did manage to do a sizable chunk though to make sure I did not fall too far behind.

+## Week 10

+This week I have been continuing with trying to catch up with work.
+I have found it quite stressful and having to suspend my social activities for a while to focus on the work.
+One problem I have noticed with my code on the group game is the lack of maintainability.
+Lots of my old code was hard to understand and other bits were redundant.
+We have had a bad experience deleting files from unreal as it often breaks the build but next year I plan on having a better file system and less redundant files.

+## Week 11

+This week was very busy with lots of assignment deadlines coming up, during AI lecture we had some guest lecturers from the MetaMakers AI.
+I feel like this was a bad time to have this though as I was so busy with work that I couldn’t give the guest lecturers the attention they deserved during their talks.
+For the group project I had to stay in late a couple days to get the project up to a standard in which it was ready to submit.
+The day we decided to submit I had to spend a very busy hour fixing the bugs but we managed to get it all done and hand in the game.
+For the game submission I also submitted a poster which was not due till the week after.
+This is good though because now I don’t have to worry about doing it next week alongside all my other work.

+## Week 12

+This week was more hand-ins with the main focus being on the AI bot.
+For this assignment I made a bot that would get to the top of the leader board but I didn’t try many different AI techniques.
+The reasoning behind this is because for this sort of game I thought the more heuristic based AI would perform the best.
+Doing this though I missed the opportunity to experiment more with different types of AI.
+This week I was also working on networking in which I have been struggling with at one point getting locked out of my server and having to ask for assistance.
+I have managed to make some progress after getting some help from peers.